sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 ## Intro

-In this tutorial, we will consume the events from AEM using the Cloud Integration service.
-We will leverage the [AEM adapter](https://hub.sap.com/integrationadapter/AdvancedEventMesh) available and use it in an integration flow to consume events from a queue in AEM (the AEM adapter uses the Solace Messaging protocol).
-We will then enrich the message and publish it to a topic.
+In this tutorial, you will consume the events from AEM using the Cloud Integration service.
+You will leverage the [AEM adapter](https://hub.sap.com/integrationadapter/AdvancedEventMesh) available and use it in an integration flow to consume events from a queue in AEM (the AEM adapter uses the Solace Messaging protocol).
+You will then enrich the message and publish it to a topic.

-By the end of this tutorial, we will achieve a communication scenario like the one below.
+By the end of this tutorial, you will achieve a communication scenario like the one below.

 ![AEM Cloud Integration connectivity](assets/systems-interacting-cloud-integration.png)

 > The goal of this exercise is not to create an integration flow from scratch but to get familiar with the AEM integration adapter and understand the connectivity mechanism between AEM and Cloud Integration.

-Before we get started, make a note of the connection details for the Solace Messaging adapter available in the event broker service, as we will be using these details in the integration flow configuration.
+Before you get started, make a note of the connection details for the Solace Messaging adapter available in the event broker service, as you will be using these details in the integration flow configuration.

 ![Solace Messaging protocol](assets/solace-messaging-protocol-connection.png)

 ### Queue for Cloud Integration

 👉 Access the event broker service that you want to connect to and create or clone a queue for the exclusive access of Cloud Integration.
 If cloning an existing queue, make sure to also clone the subscriptions, see screenshot below.
-In the tutorial, [Queues and subscriptions in SAP Integration Suite, advanced event mesh](../pubsub-queues-subscriptions/pubsub-queues-subscriptions.md), we can see how we can create a queue from scratch.
+In the tutorial, [Queues and subscriptions in SAP Integration Suite, advanced event mesh](../pubsub-queues-subscriptions/pubsub-queues-subscriptions.md), you can see how you can create a queue from scratch.

 ![Queue for Cloud Integration](assets/clone-queue-cloud-integration.png)

-We will be connecting to the queue from Cloud Integration, to consume the events received by the queue.
+You will be connecting to the queue from Cloud Integration, to consume the events received by the queue.

 ### Set up components in Cloud Integration

-Before we can receive message from the queue, we need to set up a few things in Cloud Integration:
+Before you can receive message from the queue, you need to set up a few things in Cloud Integration:

 1. Create a secure parameter for the Solace Messaging password.
 2. Import the Advanced Event Mesh adapter from the SAP Business Accelerator Hub.